-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31ST DECEMBER, 2021
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31ST DECEMBER, 2022 (Expressed in Eastern Caribbean Dollars) (continued)

 (c) Liquidity risk

 Liquidity risk is the risk that the Company will be unable to meet its payment obligations when they fall due under normal and stress circumstances.
 The Company monitors its liquidity risk by considering the maturity of its financial investments, financial assets and projected cash flow from operations.
 Where possible the Company utilizes surplus internal funds to finance its operations on on-going projects.